A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: Statements of the results

 Hence, \((\tilde Z_n)\) is equivalently a mixture of Markov chains with conductances

 But \((\psi(i))\) is stationary ergodic, if \(\psi_0\) is squared integrable, we would have

 for some constant \(C>0\).
-Usual arguments imply that the Markov chain in conductance \(W_{i,j}\psi(i)\psi(j)\) is recurrent if the Markov chain in conductances \((W_{i,j})\) is recurrent (cf e.g. Exercice 2.75, \cite{lyons-peres}).
+Usual arguments imply that the Markov chain in conductance \(W_{i,j}\psi(i)\psi(j)\) is recurrent if the Markov chain in conductances \((W_{i,j})\) is recurrent (c.f. e.g. Exercise 2.75, \cite{lyons-peres}).
 We arrive at a contradiction.